Skip to main content

 💬 In Plain Terms

 Ollama is a free tool that lets you run AI models on your own computer — no internet or API key needed.
-These are the top 10 models you can download with a single command.
+These are the top models you can download with a single command, organized by what you actually need them for.

 • DeepSeek V4 Pro (DeepSeek, April 23, 2026) — Algorithmic-coding specialist, 93.5% LiveCodeBench, MIT license.
 Budget sibling DeepSeek V4 Flash for lighter hardware.
 Pull: `ollama pull deepseek-v4-pro`